5 Useful Tips for Growing Fresh Herbs on Your Windowsill

 Use a variety of plants to create an attractive display when growing several together in a pot.
 Try arranging the plants on the soil surface before planting.
-Watch my video as I demonstrate how to plant your own windowsill herb garden.

 Tall plants like basil and chives make nice vertical accents.
 Tri-color and golden sage add color to the mix.
 Curled parsley is a favorite that adds texture to your windowsill garden.
 Try adding a few trailing plants like creeping rosemary or lemon thyme.

 Place your garden in front of a south- or west-facing sunny window away from drafts of hot and cold air.
 Water thoroughly and pour off the excess to avoid root rot.
 Or place stones in the saucer or tray to elevate the pot above the excess water that collects.

 Allow the top inch of soil to dry slightly before watering again.
 Basil and mint like it a bit moister so check these more often and water often enough to keep the soil slightly moist but not soggy wet.

 Allow your plants to adjust to their new containers before you begin harvesting.
 Once the plants are rooted in and at least six inches tall you can begin harvesting.